OpenOmics/nanite/docs/index.md

  * [<code>nanite <b>run</b></code>](usage/run.md): Run the nanite pipeline with your input files.
  * [<code>nanite <b>unlock</b></code>](usage/unlock.md): Unlocks a previous runs output directory.
+ * [<code>nanite <b>install</b></code>](usage/install.md): Download reference files locally.
- * [<code>nanite <b>cache</b></code>](usage/cache.md): Cache remote resources locally, coming soon!
+ * [<code>nanite <b>cache</b></code>](usage/cache.md): Cache software containers locally.

 **nanite** is a streamlined viral metagenomics pipeline to assemble, annotate, and classify microorganisms in enviromental samples.
 It relies on technologies like [Singularity<sup>1</sup>](https://singularity.lbl.gov/) to maintain the highest-level of reproducibility.
 The pipeline consists of a series of data processing and quality-control steps orchestrated by [Snakemake<sup>2</sup>](https://snakemake.readthedocs.io/en/stable/), a flexible and scalable workflow management system, to submit jobs to a cluster.

-The pipeline is compatible with data generated from [Nanopore sequencing technologies](https://nanoporetech.com/).
+The pipeline is compatible with data generated from [Oxford Nanopore sequencing Technologies](https://nanoporetech.com/).
 As input, it accepts a set of gzipped FastQ files and can be run locally on a compute instance or on-premise using a cluster.
 A user can define the method or mode of execution.
 The pipeline can submit jobs to a cluster using a job scheduler like SLURM (more coming soon!).
 A hybrid approach ensures the pipeline is accessible to all users.

 Before getting started, we highly recommend reading through the [usage](usage/run.md) section of each available sub command.